1. What is a Framework?

 permission from the parent. the parent.

-15. How does the parent class give the permission to the child class to override or re-define in the method?
+class give the permission to the child class to override or re-define in the

-The parent class gives the permission to the child class to re-define the method by declaring the method as “virtual” now the child class can override the method, on optional basis using the override modifier.
+to the child class to re-define the method by declaring the method as “virtual”

 Example:

-Public virtual void test (int x) {}//parent class method
+Public virtual void test (int x) {}//parent

-Public override void test (int x) {}//child class override method
+Public override void test (int x) {}//child

-16. After overriding a method under a child class can we invoke the virtual method of parent from the child class.
+method under a child class can we invoke the virtual method of parent from the

 Yes.
 This can be done in two ways